 - Update the Terraform code: Adjust the Terraform code to reflect the new 20 GB volume size so your Terraform code and infrastructure match.

-- Revert the change: If the change for 20 GB volume was done by mistake, run [.code]terraform apply[.code] to change it back to 10 GB within your infrastructure.
+to change it back to 10 GB within your infrastructure.
 This will make sure that your infrastructure matches with your Terraform code.

 Using Script